hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/livesql-and-crud.md

 Both searches return typed domain VOs but `selectByCriteria()` adds the following features:

 - Can specify a complex search criteria using LiveSQL's [Expression Language](./syntax/expressions.md).
-- Can use LiveSQL expression to order rows.
+- Can specify a complex ordering criteria using LiveSQL's [Expression Language](./syntax/expressions.md).
 - Can add offset and limit functionality to the search.
 - Can return cursor of VOs instead of a list, to optimize the processing of large result sets.